fiona-molloy/fiona-molloy.github.io/_projects/6_project.md

 ---
 layout: page
-title: Substance use
+title: Mechanisms of Addiction
-description: Neurocognitive mechanisms of addiction
+description: Neurocognitive mechanisms of addiction, prediction of adolescent substance use
 img:
 importance: 4
 category: work